sillsdev/web-languageforge/.github/pull_request_template.md

 Please provide screenshots / animations for any change that involves the UI.
 Please provide animations to demonstrate user interaction / behavior changes

-## Testing on your branch

-Please describe how to test and/or verify your changes.
-Provide instructions so we can reproduce.
-Please also provide relevant test data as necessary.
-These instructions will be used for QA testing below.

-- [ ] Test A
-- [ ] Test B

 ## Checklist

 - [ ] I have performed a self-review of my own code